HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>

 Let's code these equations.
 I'm going to write vectorised code to avoid any for loops.
-Vectorised code is simply using NumPy package to operate on whole matrices instead of element-by-element.
-This is much more efficient during run time and also easier to code.
+Vectorised code is simply leveraging NumPy package to operate on whole matrices instead of element-by-element.
+This is much more efficient during runtime and also easier to code.

 <br/>
 <br/>